-- ► Simple properties have literal values such as strings and Booleans - Arrays and structures are sets of related values. - Arrays are sets of indexed items, with each item holding a value. - Structures are sets of named properties (fields), with each field holding a value.
+- ► Simple properties have literal values such as strings and Booleans - Arrays and structures are sets of related values.

+- Structures are sets of named properties (fields), with each field holding a value.

 Structures and arrays can contain other structures or arrays, nested to any depth.
 See the XMP Specification for complete details on data types and properties.